 The goalkeeper analogy usually fixes #1 and #2 – feet and knees (the lower body).
 The only problem is, it doesn’t correct #3, #4 or #5 – upper body, arms and bat.

 I noticed this recently when I was training Harrie.
 Most of the time; his back is straight, his shoulders are back, and his bat is down.

 So I came up with this instead.
 Pretend you’re a goalkeeper…

 It’s important to remember the difference between ready position and stance.
 The ready position is the basics but sometimes stance will have to be changed for certain shots.
 For example, if you are ‘opening up’ and topspinning a backspin ball with your forehand you may start in the neutral ready position but very quickly your stance will have to be adapted.
 You might need your feet slightly wider, your right knee slightly more bent and your right arm and bat closer to the ground.

 However, the general principles are the same.
 If your weight is on your heel something has probably gone wrong.
 If your back is straight, or your elbows glued to your sides or your knees bent in a ‘squat position’ your technique is probably not quite correct.

 Here’s a great video of Alois from Ping Skills going through the key components of the basic stance and explaining all about balance and stability.

 Where to stand

-- Give yourself some space: Another common error I see in beginner is standing way too close to the table.
+Another common error I see in beginners is standing way too close to the table.
 Some even have there legs touching the edge of it!
 Standing this close gives you little time to react to shot, makes it difficult to move, and often leads to you standing upright (instead of being in the correct “crouched” position).
 Take half a step back.
 Not too far, as this will make shots harder to play accurately but just enough to give yourself a bit of room.

 Here’s a great video on ready position by Stephen Foster for AllAboutTableTennis.
-He covers ‘where to stand’ as well as ‘how to stand’ in detail.
+He covers ‘where to stand’ as well as ‘how to stand’ in a good amount of detail.